pythongeek88/fast-api/README.md

 ## Overview

+Application on base of Fast API python package.
+Includes endpoints, tests, requirement files and install and usage description.
+For endpoints used recursive approach to get maximum flexibility.

 We moved app.py to src folder so it is easier for local development: we don't need to watch for changes in venv folder but we wanna have reload on changes.